Is Your Website Still WCAG 2.1 Compliant?

 Many users with low vision zoom into websites to enlarge text.

-Under WCAG 2.1, when content is zoomed up to 400%, it must:
+Under WCAG 2.1, when content is enlarged, it should:

-- Avoid horizontal scrolling
+- Avoid unnecessary horizontal scrolling

 - Prevent overlapping elements

-- Maintain readable structure
+- Maintain a readable structure

 The Most Common Accessibility Failures Today